Turbulent magnetic field amplification in binary neutron star mergers: Numerical setup

 The GRMHD equations for a magnetized, non-viscous and perfectly conducting fluid~\cite{palenzuela15} provide a set of evolution equations for the conserved variables $ \left\lbrace \sqrt{\gamma}D, \sqrt{\gamma}S^i , \sqrt{\gamma}U, \sqrt{\gamma}B^i \right\rbrace$.
 These conserved fields are functions of the rest-mass density $\rho$, the specific internal energy $\epsilon$, the velocity vector $v^{i}$ and the magnetic field $B^i$ (primitive fields), namely:

 where $W = (1-v^2)^{-1/2}$ is the Lorentz factor.
 The pressure $p$ is obtained from the EoS as detailed in Sec.~\ref{sec:EoS}.

 The full set of evolution equations, including the hyperbolic divergence cleaning via damping of a new field $\phi$~\citep{palenzuela18} and all the gradient SGS terms, can be found in~\cite{vigano20,aguilera2020}.
-Following our previous studies, we include only the SGS term appearing on the induction equation,
+Following our previous studies, and since we are mostly interested in the magnetic field dynamics, we include only the SGS term appearing on the induction equation,

 where $M^{ki} = B^{i} v^{k} - B^{k} v^{i}$, while the source term ${{R_B}}^i$ is related to the divergence cleaning field (see \cite{vigano20} for its explicit expression).
 The SGS tensor is given by

 where the explicit expressions for the tensor $H_{M}^{ki}$ in terms of field gradients are quite lengthy and can be found in the Appendix~A of \cite{aguilera2020}.